jenschlot/IBM-Bluemix-DevOps-Documentation/junk/addons/tap.md

 **Note**: If you see Track & Plan, skip the next two steps.

 7. Click **Connect an Add-On** (<img src="/tutorials/trackplan/images/connectaddon.gif"  align="bottom" style="display: inline; margin: 0px; border-style: none; margin-bottom: -10px;">).
 Locate the DevOps section on the new page and click **Track & Plan**.
-     ![IBM DevOps Services Track & Plan add-on tile][20]
+     ![IBM DevOps Services Track & Plan Add-On tile][20]

 8. After you review the contents of the pop-up, click **CREATE**.

-9. Notice that the Track & Plan add-on is listed.
-Click **Track & Plan** and confirm that your project's add-on state is ON.
+9. Notice that the Track & Plan Add-On is listed.
+Click **Track & Plan** and confirm that your project's Add-On state is ON.

 10. Return to your DevOps services browser tab and click **TRACK & PLAN**.
 You're ready to begin planning.